binkley/kotlin-rational/README.md

 This code always keeps rationals in proper form:

-1. The numerator and denominator share no factors
+1. The numerator and denominator are coprime
-2. The denominator is positive
+2. The denominator is non-negative

+(In more detail, the denominator is always positive when the rational is finite.)

-### Representation of positive and negative infinity, and not a number
+### Representation of positive infinity, negative infinity, and not a number

 This code represents certain special cases via implied division by zero:

 * `+∞` is `1 over 0`
 * `NaN` is `0 over 0`
 * `-∞` is `-1 over 0`

+And preserve standard meanings:

+* `NaN` propagates
+* Operations with infinities produce an infinity, or not a number

 ### `Rational` is a `Number`